ssunday/tictactoeRuby/README.md

 Version 2.0

 The Rules class is for general game rules and board interaction.
-It has no interaction with I/O, that is handled through the Runner Class
+It has no interaction with I/O; that is handled through the Runner Class

-Console I/O class handles all gets and puts and displays (excluding board, which is in the Board class)
+Console I/O class handles all gets and puts and displays (excluding board, which is in the Board class.)

 The Player class holds the player's marker identification.